kubevirt/kubevirt-ansible/playbooks/kubevirt-web-ui/README.md

 ### Prerequisities
 To run the playbook, an ansible's inventory file including the required variables as stated above is required.

-From the hosts, just the master node is reuquired.
+From the hosts, just the master node is required.

 Please check `playbooks/kubevirt-web-ui/inventory_example.ini` for an example.